rfrazier716/rfrazier716.github.io/posts/data-science-vcs.rst

     /data/*
     !/data/.gitkeep

 The rest of our :code:`.gitignore` file is built off of GitHub's `python.gitignore`_ with the above additions to ignore our data directory, as well as VSCode settings, and Jupyter backup files.
-The entire file can be found here.
+The entire file can be found `here <https://github.com/rfrazier716/data_analysis_template/blob/main/.gitignore>`_.

 .. _`python.gitignore`: https://github.com/github/gitignore/blob/master/Python.gitignore